Residential Information and Services

 Animal Licenses and Policies

 These regulations* are intended to prevent pets from becoming public nuisances and to control the diseases these animals are capable of transmitting to humans.

 Licensing: All dogs and cats must be licensed annually with the City for a fee of $10.00 per year.
 The animal's Cook County Rabies Inoculation Certification Number must be provided to receive a City license.
 Applications are available from the cashier at City Hall.

-Number of Pets: No one may keep or harbor more than three dogs and three cats, over the age of three months, at any one time.
+Number of Pets: No one may keep or harbor more than a combined total of four dogs and/or cats, over the age of three months, in or about an dwelling unit.
 Please note that any person who provides food or shelter to a stray animal is considered the owner of that animal.

 Defecation Control: To walk a dog in Park Ridge, the dog must be on a leash and an implement or means for removing dog excrement must be carried.
 It is unlawful to leave your dog's excrement on any public or private property.
 Remember that animal excrement must not be allowed to accumulate even on your own property.
 Excrement must be disposed of properly.

 Animal Bites: All dog and cat bites must be reported directly to the Police Department.
 Animals that have bitten or injured any person must be taken to a licensed veterinarian within 24 hours after the incident for a rabies examination.
 The animal must then be confined for a period of 10 days either at the veterinary hospital, if the animal did not have a current rabies vaccination, or at home.
 Call the Police Department for assistance to apprehend any wild or stray animal that has bitten someone.
 The animal must be examined for rabies in order for the injured person to avoid receiving preventative rabies inoculations.